-Elementary Education Certification Degree BS, Elementary Education Department Chair Susan R. Tomascik, PhD
+Elementary Education Certification

+Degree BS, Elementary Education

+Department Co-Chairs, Susan Tomascik, PhD and Molly Vitale, PhD

-The Elementary Education (ELED) Program has been continually refined to keep pace with developments in the field of education and to meet the everincreasing standards of various professional and accrediting groups.
+The elementary education (ELED) program has been continually refined to keep pace with developments in the field of education and to meet the ever-increasing standards of various professional and accrediting groups.
 The program is approved by the Pennsylvania Department of Education and leads to a teaching certificate valid in Pennsylvania (kindergarten through sixth grade) and transferable to many other states.
-Currently Pennsylvania has signed an Interstate Agreement with 45 other states/jurisdictions.
+Currently, Pennsylvania has signed an Interstate Agreement with 45 other states/jurisdictions.

-Preservice teachers in ELED must successfully complete the College's liberal arts core curriculum, a series of generic Teacher Education Department (TED) courses and field experiences, and the courses and experiences required by at least one TED specialization (for example, Elementary Education).
+Pre-service teachers in ELED must successfully complete the university's liberal arts core curriculum, a series of generic teacher education department (TED) courses and field experiences, and the courses and experiences required by at least on TED specialization (for example, elementary education).

 ELED majors must satisfactorily complete a series of field experiences that begin during the second semester of the first year and continue every semester until graduation.
-By graduation, our preservice teachers will have spent at least 700 hours in community classrooms.
-During students' final semester, they must complete a 15-week student teaching assignment (actually, two separate placements of at least seven weeks each).
+By graduation, our pre-service teachers will have spent at least 700 hours in community classrooms.
+During students' final semester, they must complete a 15-week student teaching assignment (two separate placements).

-Students who successfully complete the ELED program are eligible for recommendation by the College to the Pennsylvania Department of Education for state teacher certification.
-The College's recommendation and the successful completion of other requirements established by the state, including meeting the pass scores specified by the state on PRAXIS I-The Preprdessional Skills Test and PRAXIS II-The National Teacher Examination, qualify graduates for an "Instructional I" certificate in elementary education.
+Students who successfully complete the ELED program are eligible for recommendation by the university to the Pennsylvania Department of Education for state teacher certification.
+The university's recommendation and the successful completion of other requirements established by the state, including meeting the pass scores specified by the state on PRAXIS I-The Preprofessional Skills Test and PRAXIS II-The National Teacher Examination, qualify graduates for an "Instructional 1" certificate in elementary education.
 Once certified in Pennsylvania, our graduates usually have no difficulty becoming certified in other states.

-ELED majors may elect to complete the requirements for certification in Early Childhood Education (ECED) and/or they may choose to declare a second TED major in Special Education (SPED).
+ELED majors may elect to complete the requirements for certification in early childhood education (ECED) and/or they may choose to declare a second TED major in special education (SPED).
 The additional coursework might require additional semesters, or at least summer study.